 Logs are officially graded after the PrecisionCraft manufacturing process is complete.
 Thus, each milled log in your home is graded and certified as it leaves the CNC machine.
 If you selected handcrafted logs, grading occurs after the craftsman has completed the initial chainsaw work.
 When you select us for your log home, you are receiving the expertise of trusted professionals.

 o PrecisionCraft foundations use Insulated Concrete Form (ICFs).
-By using ICFs in your home’s foundation, your home receives a host of benefits including energy savings and assistance in regulating interior house temperature as well as reduced noise and air leakage.
+By using ICFs in your home’s foundation, your home receives a host of benefits.
+These benefits include energy savings and assistance in regulating interior house temperature as well as reduced noise and air leakage.
 ICF usage even reduces your home’s construction time.

-o Walls of a PrecisionCraft luxury home are comprised of Structural Insulated Panels (SIPs) rather than the stick framing and fiberglass insulation used by so many home builders.
+o PrecisionCraft uses Structural Insulated Panels (SIPs) in the roof and walls of its luxury homes.
+The SIPs replace the stick framing and fiberglass insulation used by so many other home builders.
 When combined with ICFs, your home performs 50% to 70% better than the Model Energy Code (Building Energy Codes Program, n.d.).
 Whether used for walls, roofs, or both, SIPs result in less energy usage.
 Full stop.

-o We are able to maximize energy efficiency not only through the use of the highest quality materials but also through the adherence to best practices in energy efficient construction methodology (Department of Energy , n.d.).
+o We are able to maximize energy efficiency.
+We do this in two ways.
+First, we use of the highest quality materials.
+Second, we adhere to best practices in energy efficient construction methodology (Department of Energy , n.d.).
 This includes tight connections and low-e windows as well as other items as requested by our client, e.g., geothermal, solar, and more.

-Additionally, if you know you are interested in a LEED- certified home, let us know.
+Additionally, if you are interested in a building LEED-certified home, let us know.
 We have experience designing and building homes that meet the exacting standards required by the U.S. Green Building Council.
 Read about LEED Certified log home projects by PrecisionCraft, including a Platinum certification in Oregon, here.

 Rest assured that we will incorporate energy conservation into virtually every aspect of the process as we design and build your home.

 Log homes have advanced far beyond the old days of “guesstimating” settling and attempting to account for it during the construction steps of measuring, cutting, building, and even finishing.
-Exacting non-settling systems like the HNS are important in a log home and we are proud to offer the benefit of peace-of-mind to you.
+Exacting non-settling systems like the HNS are important in a log home.
+Through the use of the HNS, we are proud to offer the benefit of peace-of-mind to you.

 The deep eave overhangs so frequently associated with log homes?
 They are indeed beautiful, but they also extend the life of your home’s exterior wall stain.
 This is also related to the ends of those same logs, known as purlins, and their need to be protected by the eaves.
 As a bonus, deep eaves increase your home’s energy efficiency.
 Because we have our own staff of degreed architects who specialize in log, timber, and hybrid home design, you can be sure to receive a design you love in addition to one that affords protection.

 You deserve a luxurious home that meets the unique standards required of log homes.
 Knowing log homes have different measures of evaluation than those of stick-built homes, and understanding what some of the differences are, is an important part of your research process.
-By selecting PrecisionCraft as your luxury home partner, you are assured that the materials and methods used in your residence are world class.
+When you select PrecisionCraft as your luxury home partner, rest assured that the materials and methods used in your residence are world class.

 Building Energy Codes Program. (n.d.).
 Retrieved from U.S. Department of Energy: